iArcanic/irsm-cw2/executive-report.md

 - Processes and procedures for data handling including its lifecycle (i.e. creation and destruction)
 - Technical controls, such as encryption, logging, access restrictions, and so on

-The rigorous enforcement of this policy will arguably help to protect one of the company's most important assets and demonstrate to governments a strong commitment to ensuring, at all times, the confidentiality, integrity, and availability of this data.
+The enforcement of this policy will help to protect one of the company's most important assets and demonstrate to governments a strong commitment to ensuring the confidentiality, integrity, and availability of this data.

 ## 2.3 Risk Management Policy

 A fully encompassing Risk Management Policy is intrinsic to forming a workable information security program.
-The policy will encourage systematic and regular risk assessments to be conducted (similar to the previous one) across the IT infrastructure landscape (Windows Server, Active Directory, ERP, R&D, Linux systems), including people, processes, systems, applications, data, and any other related assets.
-Potential risks will be identified as a result of this, and are rated by their likelihood of occurring and the impact that they would have on general business operations.
+The policy will encourage regular risk assessments to be conducted across the IT infrastructure landscape (Windows Server, Active Directory, ERP, R&D, Linux systems), including people, processes, and data.
+Potential risks will be identified as a result of this, and are rated by their likelihood of occurring and their impact on business operations.

 This Risk Management Policy was inspired by best practice frameworks such as NIST SP 800-39 [@nist2011] and ISO 27001 [@iso2022] whilst also in alignment with the UK Government's Cyber Essentials [@ncsc2023].
 This policy takes into account the following criteria: